 The Department of History offers a range of opportunities for undergraduate research, including a capstone research seminar.
 We offer a seminar and internships in public history, a student leadership program (the Peer Mentors), a study-abroad program (UA at Oxford), and a range of scholarships.
 The department also sponsors a History Club that is open to all students, as well as a chapter of Phi Alpha Theta, the national history honorary society.

 Students earning the bachelor of arts (BA) degree with a major in history must complete all University, College and departmental degree requirements.
-These include the general education requirements, the following major requirements, all requirements for an approved minor and other sufficient credits for a minimum of 120 applicable semester hours.
+Students can take a selection of the following courses in order to fulfill the requirements for the history major.
+In addition, students must fulfill all general education requirements, as well as requirements for an approved minor and other sufficient credits for a minimum of 120 applicable semester hours.

 |Western Civ To 1648|